SJ-31/Sporothrix-annotation/README.md

 This repository contains the code used in the paper ...
 It consists of Nextflow workflows for genome and transcriptome assembly, then subsequent genome annotation with maker followed by variant calling with GATK.
 The maker and variant calling pipelines were adapted from code by Card et al. (2019) and Khalfan (2020) respectively.
 This file provides a brief overview of each workflow steps, their relevant shell commands, the tools involved and the external data used (links included in the references).

 ### Extended README
-More on the rationale behind each steps (without the shell commands), such as why a certain tool was used, can be found [here](./info/README_Extended.md)
+The [extended readme](./info/README_Extended.md) contains the rationale behind each step (though without the accompanying shell commands) and additional information on file formats, terminology, tools etc.

 ## Genome/transcriptome assembly
 - **Input:**